 For 2019, APS had five schools on the CSI Promise list (Cascade, Gideons, Mays, Slater and Toomer) and four schools on the TSI list (Continental Colony, Hollis Innovation, Kindezi Old Fourth Ward and Washington High.

-Four of our schools – Bolton Academy, Garden Hills Elementary, KIPP Vision and KIPP Vision Primary – were all named Reward Schools by the Georgia Department of Education.
+Seven of our schools – Bolton Academy, Garden Hills Elementary, Hutchinson Elementary, KIPP Vision, KIPP Vision Primary, KIPP WAYS Primary and M. Agnes Jones Elementary – were all named Reward Schools by the Georgia Department of Education.
 Reward Schools are among the greatest-improving 5% of Title I Schoolwide schools and Title I Targeted Assistance schools.
 Reward Schools also have to maintain the performance of their economically disadvantaged students, students with disabilities, and English learners to be recognized.

 Congratulations to those schools!